haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 ### Important Notes

 - **Do not double-click `fd-applet-fat.jar`.** Launching it either won't work or, if it does, you won't be able to close it.
 Always double-click `fd-applet.bat` (Windows) or `fd-applet.command` (Mac) instead, or follow the instructions for [other operating systems](#other-os-or-advanced-users).
-- If you encounter errors in your browser such as "Unable to access the site" or "Cannot connect to the server," please **wait a few seconds** before refreshing your browser.
+- If you encounter errors in your browser such as "Unable to access the site" or "Cannot connect to the server," please wait a few seconds before refreshing your browser.
-- Once you have finished using the app, make sure to **close the terminal window** (Command Prompt for Windows or Terminal for Mac) **completely**.
+- For ver 0.1.0 only: Once you have finished using the app, make sure to close the terminal window (Command Prompt for Windows or Terminal for Mac) completely.

 {% endcapture %}